 This prompted historian Noeleen McIlveena to comment on their probable professional/personal distaste of each other in her book, A Very Mutinous People.
-It may also have caused the Queen to have ignored the pretentious and arrogant Moseley in favor of the loyal and amenable William Maule.
-It probably made the map that he sent by Rev. William Gordon to the SPG a little less palatable.
+It may also have caused the Queen to have ignored the pretentious and arrogant Moseley in favor of the loyal and amenable Indian-cheating William Maule.
+It probably made the map that he sent by Rev. William Gordon to the SPG a little less palatable to the Crown.
 Gordon left after little more than a year (in a huff) because of Quaker opposition, specifically John Porter, at least a friend to the Quakers, and it would seem, to Edward Moseley.
 Moseley's name at the bottom of the map seems to have been purposely removed... but, this is just my guess (see second figure below).

 |1708 Moseley Map of the Albemarle, printed in|